-- (a) Parental leave is provided for in Division 5 of the QES and covers: - (i) birth-related leave for an employee who is pregnant or whose spouse gives birth; - (ii) adoption leave; and - (iii) surrogacy leave. - (b) Notwithstanding the provisions of Subdivision 2 of Division 5 of the QES, all full-time and part-time employees are entitled to parental leave upon commencement of employment. - (c) An employee who is pregnant, during the term of her pregnancy until 6 weeks before the expected date of birth of her child or lesser period as approved by the employer, may request to work part-time or other flexible work arrangements. - (d) An employee who has taken leave to attend compulsory interviews or examinations as part of an adoption process or who has taken leave to attend compulsory interviews or court hearings associated with a surrogacy arrangement may request that such leave be taken as paid annual leave. - (e) In addition to the provisions of Subdivision 6 of Division 5 of the QES an employee who has returned to work on a part-time basis may seek to return to the position they held prior to commencing parental leave. - (f) If the position mentioned in clause 21(e) no longer exists but there are other positions available that the employee is qualified for and is capable of performing, the employee is entitled to be employed in a position that is, as nearly as possible, comparable in status and remuneration to that of the employee's former position. - (g) QFES must make a position to which the employee is entitled available to the employee.
+- (a) Unpaid parental leave is provided for in Division 8 of the QES and covers: - (i) birth-related leave for an employee who is pregnant or whose spouse gives birth; - (ii) adoption leave; and - (iii) surrogacy leave. - (b) Notwithstanding the provisions of Subdivision 2 of Division 8 of the QES, all full-time and parttime employees are entitled to unpaid parental leave upon commencement of employment. - (c) In addition to the unpaid parental leave set out in Division 8 of the QES, employees are also entitled to paid parental leave in accordance with the relevant government directive relating to paid parental leave. - (d) An employee who is pregnant, during the term of their pregnancy until 6 weeks before the expected date of birth of their child or lesser period as approved by the employer, may request to work part-time or other flexible work arrangements.

+Note: Where a directive about parental leave covers an employee, the provisions of the directive apply to the employee to the extent it provides a more generous entitlement.